microsoft/ADBench/docs/cpp/Modules.md

 ### Adding tests for a new module

 AD Bench already contains some tests for each objective.
-When you add a new module, first thing you should do is testing your module with the existing tests.
+When you add a new module, first thing you should do is to test your module with the existing tests.

 Follow the next steps for every objective you want to test: